 I am SO excited to show you this gorgeous symmetrical butterfly craft!
 It’s super easy to do, using a classic preschool art technique – ink blot painting.
 Toddlers and preschoolers will totally love the process, but the results are so beautiful, your big kids will want to make these butterflies too!

-One of the hooligans is obsessed with symmetry painting lately – making symmetrical prints with colourful blobs of paint.
-I’m not sure what the official name is for this art process.
+One of the hooligans is obsessed with symmetry painting at the moment.
+I’m not sure what this art process is officially called.
 I’ve always called it ink-blot painting, but I’ve heard it referred to as blob painting, mirror painting, butterfly painting, squish painting, symmetry art and fold-over art.
+It’s the perfect art technique for a butterfly craft because of the symmetrical results it produces.

 What’s not to love, right?
-It’s such a cool way to create with paint.
+It’s a pretty cool way to create with paint.
 I totally get why my hooligan is obsessed.

 She discovered the joy of symmetry painting when we made these “ink-blot shamrocks” for St. Patrick’s Day in February.
-Ever since, whenever we have the paints out, she goes on a little blobbing and folding spree, and she churns out a new collection of symmetrical art.
+Ever since, whenever we’re painting, she goes on a little blobbing and folding spree, and she churns out a new collection of symmetrical art.

 It’s gorgeous, isn’t it?